hyanmandian/league-of-legends/README.md

 - NX as repo manager;
 - NestJS with GraphQL as API;
-- React as UI;
+- React as UI with NextJS;
-- React as Design System library with Tailwind (via twin.macro) and Goober;
+- React as Design System library with Tailwind (via twind);
 - SWR with URQL as API client;
 - MSW as mock server.

 ## Getting started

 - Install dependencies with `npm install`;
-- Run the API with `npm start api`, UI with `npm start ui` or the Design System with `npm run storybook`.
+- Run the API with `npm start server`, UI with `npm start web` or the Design System with `npm run storybook`.